You are using an outdated browser. Please upgrade to a more recent browser for a better experience.

 For a typical event, the marketing strategy revolves around one task: Getting attendees to register and travel to the event.

 Hybrid events have the potential to transform an organization’s event marketing strategy, opening up new possibilities and options:

 Along with massive audience growth and engagement comes an equally large expansion of available event data.

-Because hybrid events are online, show organizers and event marketers can collect data points based on the virtual audiences' participation.
+Because hybrid events offer an virtual component, show organizers and event marketers can collect data points based on the online audiences' participation.
 For example:

 When combined with the right technology, hybrid events can provide you with deep insight on the pain points, knowledge gaps, and opinions of the people you most want to reach.

 During a typical conference session, you might get a handful of people asking questions once the presentation is complete.